Chart Color Schemes

 Cloncurry features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.2% of all households, including 28.1% couples with children, 24.0% couples without children, and 10.4% single parent families.
-Non-family households account for 35.8%, with lone person households at 32.3% and group households making up 3.3%.
-The median household size is 2.5 people, smaller than the Rest of Qld average of 2.6.
+Family households account for 64.2% of all households, including 28.1% couples with children, 24.0% couples without children, and 10.4% single parent families.
+Non-family households make up the remaining 35.8%, with lone person households at 32.3% and group households comprising 3.3% of the total.
+The median household size is 2.5 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households